kopia/kopia/site/content/docs/Repositories/_index.md

         --sas-token=...
 ```

 At a minimum, you will need to enter the container name, storage account name, and either your Azure account access key/storage key or a SAS token.
-There are also various other options (such as object locking and [actions](../docs/advanced/actions/)) you can change or enable -- see the [help docs](../reference/command-line/common/repository-create-azure/) for more information.
+There are also various other options (such as [actions](../advanced/actions/)) you can change or enable -- see the [help docs](../reference/command-line/common/repository-create-azure/) for more information.

 You will be asked to enter the repository password that you want.
-Remember, this [password is used to encrypt your data](../docs/faqs/#how-do-i-enable-encryption), so make sure it is a secure password!
+Remember, this [password is used to encrypt your data](../faqs/#how-do-i-enable-encryption), so make sure it is a secure password!

 #### Connecting to Repository

-After you have created the `repository`, you connect to it using the [`kopia repository connect azure` command](../docs/reference/command-line/common/repository-connect-azure/).
-Read the [help docs](../docs/reference/command-line/common/repository-connect-azure/) for more information on the options available for this command.
+After you have created the `repository`, you connect to it using the [`kopia repository connect azure` command](../reference/command-line/common/repository-connect-azure/).
+Read the [help docs](../reference/command-line/common/repository-connect-azure/) for more information on the options available for this command.

 ## Backblaze B2